Redeployment of the German devices

 The attack against Peenemünde caused panic among the Nazi leaders and a series of important decisions were made in the last days of August 1943.

 Mass production of the A4 rocket in the "Mittelwerk" underground factory, taken by Walter Frentz

-    The functions, which were previously grouped together, were dispersed: trials would now take place in Blizna, Poland; mass production was set up in an underground factory to be developed in Thuringia, near Nordhausen.
+The functions that had been previously grouped together, were now dispersed: from now on tests would take place in Blizna, Poland; mass production was set up in an underground factory to be constructed in Thuringia, near Nordhausen.

-    In France, given that the great launch bunker intended for rockets in Éperlecques had been severely damaged, a new launch site was undertaken: La Coupole, located near Saint-Omer.
+In France, where the great launch bunker, intended for rockets in Éperlecques, had been severely damaged, a new launching site was constructed: La Coupole, located near Saint-Omer.

 Aerial view of La Coupole site after the Allied bombings (Summer 1944)

-    Development work on the underground factory - christened "Mittelwerk" ("central factory") - began from 28 August 1943 with the arrival in Nordhausen of a first group of deportees from Buchenwald, to supply a work Kommando named « Dora ».
+The construction of the underground factory - baptized "Mittelwerk" ("central factory") - started on 28 August 1943 with the arrival in Nordhausen of a first group of deportees from Buchenwald.
+These people were destined to supply a work Kommando named « Dora » with workers.

-    For six months, the prisoners experienced dramatic living conditions to transform a fuel depot into a modern factory: exhausting labor, inadequate food, violent guards, total lack of hygiene (the prisoners slept in the galleries, covered with lice).
-The mortality rate was terrible.
+For six months, the prisoners experienced dramatic living conditions while transforming a fuel depot into a modern factory: exhausting labour, inadequate food, violent guards and a total lack of hygiene (the prisoners slept in the galleries, covered with lice).
+The mortality rate was terribly high.

 The first rockets came off the production line on 1 January 1944.
-In March, the building of an outside camp temporarily improved the prisoners' lot.
-Dora camp became autonomous with Buchenwald from October 1944.
+In March, the building of an outside camp temporarily improved the prisoners' fate.
+The camp Dora became autonomous with Buchenwald from October 1944.